 Interests

 I am fascinated by moving mechanisms.
 In my current role as assistant professor, I try to translate design principles from the precision engineering field to other domains, such as medical devices and agro-food robotics.
 I am currently involved in two research projects in design of flexure-based grippers.
-Previously, I worked on medical robots (Msc and PDEng) and on dynamic balance.
+Previously, I worked on medical robots (Msc and EngD) and on dynamic balance.
 My interests include flexure-based mechanisms, static and dynamic balance, parallel robotics, kinematics, grippers and screw theory.

 Research projects